 In light of the COVID-19 pandemic, management has made judgments in determining the valuation inputs used in its internal valuation model to measure fair value of investment properties.
-The carrying value for the Trust's investment properties reflects its best estimate for the highest and best use as at December 31, 2020 (note 4).
+There has not been a structural shift in the supply or demand of multifamily housing as a result of the pandemic that would necessitate any changes in the valuation methodologies.
+The carrying value for the Trust's investment properties reflects its best estimate for the highest and best use as at December 31, 2021 (note 4).